scarrasco85/socket-basic/README.md

 Note:

--server-client communication
+*server-client communication
--client-server communication
+*client-server communication
--client-clients communication
+*client-clients communication

 Remember that you must rebuild the node modules with the command